-By depositing the thin film directly on a large scale, more than 5 m, the scraps, which are typical of the slicing operation to get crystalline silicon wafers from the initial ingot, are avoided.
+By depositing the thin film directly on a large scale, more than 5 m^2 , the scraps, which are typical of the slicing operation to get crystalline silicon wafers from the initial ingot, are avoided.

+5 According to some studies in this field, by 2020 the market share of thin films could reach 30% to 40%.
 The deposition techniques are low power consumption processes and consequently the relevant payback time is short, that is only the time for which a PV plant shall be running before the power used to build it has been generated (about 1 year for amorphous silicon thin films against the 2 years of crystalline silicon).